Ancient Ways for Modern Times

 Hi "S"

-I can offer a few thoughts on this one, even though I'm not sure what spawned it ;-)
+I can offer a few thoughts on this one, although I'm not sure what spawned the question.

-Witches who do not work skyclad are not-so Pagan.
+Witches who do not work skyclad (nude) are "not-so Pagan."

-Witches who deem "child appropriate" rites to be fundamentally different from other rites are not-so Pagan (one of the main things that led to the death of the Old Religion is that they stopped initiating their children into the Old Ways, they began hiding their practices from them.
-Of course, they had little choice.
-A misspoken word by the children could have deadly consequences, but it was this, more than the burnings, dunkings, etc. that lead to the death of the Old Ways.
+Witches who deem "child appropriate" rites to be fundamentally different from other rites are "not-so Pagan" (since one of the main things that led to the death of the Old Religion is that they stopped initiating their children into the Old Ways, they began hiding their practices from them.
+Sexuality is not viewed as shameful or "adult" to the Old Ways.
+Rather it is the stream of all life.
+Of course, the anceints had little choice about hiding these aspects of their practices considering the moralizing of the period and the harsh penalities for observing the Old Ways.
+A misspoken word by a children often had deadly consequences, but it was this concealment, more than the burnings, dunkings, etc. that lead to the death of the Old Ways).It is course debated what is and is not "traditional Witchrafte" and "Paganism."
+But I think these points are certain.
+Traditional WitchCrafte and Paganism stressed the importance of gender polarity, harmony with nature, and the various nature spirits.
+They worked in accordance with their own cultural traditions (for instance, historically Welsh Witches would not include German traditions in their rites, etc.) and yet there were many similaries between the different branches of the Old Religion.

 The Crafte was a highly spiritual, nature-based way of life that terrified the early Church when they came upon them.
 With few exceptions, the modern Crafte has very few of the traditional Pagan traits that once so typified the Old Religion.